glbala87/ELLA_tool/docs/manual/info-page.md

 <div style="text-indent: 4%;"><img src="./img/gene_panel_info.png"></div>

-- Hover your mouse over a gene to show additional information (inheritance mode and default transcript).
+- Hover your mouse over a gene to show additional information (inheritance mode, indications and default transcript).

 - Quickly search for a gene using the FILTER box.